And then I remembered that this is reality—the world, as we know it, has essentially come to a standstill.

 What does make me happy is seeing so much evidence of the pure delight that my parents shared in their 71 years of life together.
 The last couple of years haven’t been easy, but they had a good long run.

 I had completely forgotten about this high school formal.
-The photographer gathered together our class officers—which was all girls.
+The photographer gathered together our class officers—which were all girls.
 Pretty radical for the time!
 My ex-boyfriend is on the far right, my boyfriend at the time refused to go, and I coerced my cousin into going with me.
 Life felt so complicated.

 And Now, A Public Service Announcement